Concordium/concordium.github.io/source/mainnet/net/guides/export-key.rst

     #.
 Click **Show private key**.

     #.
-When your private key is shown, copy it with the |copy| button to get the key's value, or click the Export button to get a file compatible with other tools like Concordium Client.
+When your private key is shown, copy it with the |copy| button to get the key's value, or click the Export button to get a file compatible with other tools like ``concordium-client``.

 .. |acct-settings| image:: ../images/acct-settings.png
                     :alt: gear wheel on blue background